What is a Use Permit?

 How long does it take?

-UP applications that are complete when submitted and do not require environmental review, major revisions or mediation are typically processesed in 6 to 12 months, depending on the complexity of the application.
+UP applications that are complete when submitted and do not require environmental review, major revisions or mediation are typically processesed with the timeline shown in the table below.
 Once an application is filed, applicants can check with the assigned planner to get a more precise time estimate.

 - Applicants can help reduce the time required to process an UP by doing the following:

 - Seeking input from affected neighbors before finalizing plans